 Hello, a few weeks ago my external hard drive died.
-Which means all of the tutorial videos and photos that were on there were deleted.
-However since the voice over for the tutorial was stored elsewhere I decided to only do a written tutorial with some photos taken from my phone when I was selling this cosplay and saved InstaStories photos, which was backed up by Google Photos.
+Which meant all of the tutorial videos and most DSLR photos were deleted.
+However, since the voice over script for the tutorial was stored elsewhere I decided to write a written tutorial with some photos taken from my phone.

 [This post is image heavy.]